I-is-as-I-does/Nexus-IO/README.md

 Add `?log` (or `&log`) to the current url.

+## Navigate

+### Modules

+`< ≚ >`
+History module.

+`</>`
+Snippets module.

+`First Column`
+Current Nexus author and threads list.

+`#local`
+Current thread description and its content.

+`#distant`
+Other threads and instances linked to the current local thread.
+If there is more than one distant content, you can navigate them using `⊻` and `⊼`.

+### Links

+Clicking on an author handle will load its Nexus.
+To display a thread, pick one in the index list.
+Thread links in the distant module will both load the distant Nexus and related thread.

+### Hints

+If a thread has not yet been visited, or if its content has been updated since your last visit, its link will be followed by an asterisk: `*`.

 ## Edit Source Code

 This app uses [Nexus Core](https://github.com/I-is-as-I-does/Nexus-Core) for a good part of its logic; you might want to take a look at this repository too.